vulkanCommand/xcommand-n8n-rental/README.md

 24 / 25 free workspaces
 ```

-If capacity is reached, users are asked to return later.
+When the limit is reached, new free workspaces are temporarily blocked until one expires.

 ### Automatic Cleanup

-A background janitor service removes expired containers and volumes.
+A janitor service periodically removes expired containers and volumes.

-### Payment Integration
+### Stripe Payments

-Paid plans are handled through **Stripe Checkout**.
+Paid plans are handled using Stripe Checkout.

-### Built-in Support Assistant
+### AI Support Endpoint

-An AI support endpoint helps users with questions related to the platform.
+The API includes a small support assistant that can answer questions about the platform.

-### Monitoring & Metrics
+### System Monitoring

-System metrics are collected using:
+Infrastructure metrics are collected using:

 * Prometheus
 * Grafana